hapax/hapax.github.io/assets/problem-time.md

 comfortably ensconce them in a physicalist framework, are heroic and often amusing.
-I would be very surprised if someone could one day extract my subjective experience of the colour red from the standard model Lagrangian.
+I would be very surprised if someone could one day extract my subjective experience of the colour red from the standard model Lagrangian, but good luck to them.

 In the temporal case, the quiddity of being lodged in the present moment is trivially explicable: the "thisness" of the present and